 Broaden participation in ICANN's processes.

 The ICANN Travel Support Guidelines describe the levels and methodologies for travel support for community members.
 The Guidelines also list the number of travel slots available per supporting organisation.
-The slots for the ccNSO and the Advisory Committees for example are included as part of the annual ICANN budget development process and adopted by the ICANN Board of Directors as part of ICANN’s annual Budget.
+The slots for the ccNSO and the Advisory Committees, for example, are included as part of the annual ICANN budget development process and adopted by the ICANN Board of Directors as part of ICANN’s annual Budget.
 Since the constituency travel funding was introduced in 2008, the number of travel slots for the ccNSO has not changed.
 ICANN constituency travel posts a travel funding report for each of the ICANN meetings.

 ccNSO travel support